 How to avoid toxic behavior

-To navigate how to stop being toxic, you can try some of the tips below.
+To navigate how to stop being toxic, you can try a few ways below.

 Recognizing is often the first step.
-It takes a bit of inner reflection to realize our toxic traits, but only once we do can we start to change.
+It takes a bit of inner reflection to realize our toxic traits, but only when we do so can we start to change.

 Take some time to think about when your mood is at its worst, how do you react?
 How can you change that reaction to something more positive for both you and those around you?